 Executive Orders 12866 and 13563 direct agencies to assess the costs and benefits of available regulatory alternatives and, if regulation is necessary, to select regulatory approaches that maximize net benefits.
-Executive Order 13563 emphasizes the importance of quantifying both costs and benefits, of reducing costs, of harmonizing rules, and of promoting flexibility.
-These rules have not been designated a "significant regulatory action," under Executive Order 12866.
-Accordingly, they have not been reviewed by the Office of Management and Budget.
+Executive Order 13771 directs agencies to control regulatory costs through a budgeting process.
+This rule has not been designated a "significant regulatory action," under Executive Order 12866.
+Accordingly, this rule has not been reviewed by the Office of Management and Budget (OMB), and pursuant to OMB guidance it is exempt from the requirements of Executive Order 13771.

-This temporary final rule establishes a safety zone impacting a one mile area on the UMR for a limited time period of five hours.
+This regulatory action determination is based on the size, location, duration, and time-of-vear of the safety zone.
+This temporary final rule establishes a safety zone impacting a less than one mile area on the UMR for a limited time period of one hour and a half.
 During the enforcement period, vessels are prohibited from entering into or remaining within the safety zone unless specifically authorized by the COTP or other designated representative.
 Based on the location, limited safety zone area, and short duration of the enforcement period, this rule does not pose a significant regulatory impact.
 Additionally, notice of the safety zone or any changes in the planned schedule will be made via Broadcast and Local Notice to Mariners.
 Entry into this safety zone may be requested from the COTP or other designated representative and will be considered on a case-by-case basis.